caesar0301/cogents-smith/README.md

 ## 📦 Semantic Organization

-Cogents-tools features **semantic organization** that makes it easy to find and use related toolkits:
+Cogents-smith features **semantic organization** that makes it easy to find and use related toolkits:

 - **🎯 Organized structure**: Toolkits grouped by functionality
 - **📦 Group-wise loading**: Import semantic groups of related toolkits